rydmike/flex_color_scheme/README.md

 [**sysnavbar** on GitHub](https://github.com/rydmike/sysnavbar) for full details.

-With this experimental feature you can make an Android system navigation that looks like the left one below when it is supported, but falls back to just being theme color branded, like the right one, on API levels that do not support it.
+With this experimental feature you can make an Android system navigation that looks like the left one below when it is supported.
+It then falls back to just being theme color branded, like the right one, on API levels that do not support it.

 The example below uses the classical system navigation bar with the navigation buttons.
 It also works when